Approaches and Philosophies to Homeschooling

-As the popularity of homeschooling surges in the United States and around the world, it may come as a surprise to parents and people generally curious about homeschooling that there are many different approaches and philosophies to homeschooling.
+As the popularity of homeschooling surges in the United States and around the world, it may come as a surprise to parents, and to people generally curious about homeschooling, that there are many different approaches and philosophies to homeschooling.

-How a child is homeschooled can vary dramatically, depending on the child, parent, and family (background, values, income, access to resources, learning abilities, and reasons for homeschooling in the first place).
+How a child is homeschooled can vary dramatically.
+The homeschooling approach might depend on the child, parent, and family (background, values, income, access to resources, learning abilities, and reasons for homeschooling in the first place).
 There is no one size fits all approach or philosophy when it comes to homeschooling.

 There are popular approaches and philosophies to homeschooling.
 Here are some of those approaches.